-Accredited Nursing Schools in Missouri – Information & Rankings for 2020
+Nursing Schools in Missouri - 2020 Rankings

 The nursing shortage in Missouri is at an all-time high.
 More than 15 percent of staff nursing positions in Missouri hospitals are vacant, leaving plenty of employment opportunities for newly licensed RNs who’ve just graduated from accredited nursing schools in Missouri.
 Many hospitals have begun implementing incentive programs offering perks like signing bonuses and tuition forgiveness in an effort to fill those vacancies.
 The nursing shortage in the Show-Me State will probably get worse before it gets better, though, since more than one-third of all nurses working in Missouri are over the age of 55 and nearing retirement.
 Rural communities are particularly hard hit by the nursing shortage, which severely limits health care access for people living in these communities.

 Following are the 10 Best Accredited Nursing Schools in Missouri for 2020

 1. Saint Louis University, St Louis

 In lists put out by U.S. News & World Report, the SLU School of Nursing consistently ranks among the top nursing colleges in the nation.
 Social justice is a huge focus at this school.
 If you’re interested in improving access to quality health care for all, this may be the school for you.
 This nursing school is a leader in nursing research, too.
 The school’s Center for Risk Reduction conducts ground-breaking investigations with the potential to limit complications from routine medical procedures.
 Researchers at the nursing school collaborate with the university’s Center for Health Care Ethics as well as with other universities, government and community agencies, and health care institutions across the nation.